Susan Denham: High Court and Supreme Court

 She became a High Court judge in 1991.
 In 1992, at the age of 47, she was the first woman appointed to the Supreme Court.
 She was considered for appointment to the role of President of the High Court in 1994, but declined to have her name put forward.
 She made two dissents early on in her period on the Court.
-Throughout her tenure as a judge she was seen by commentators to be a "liberal" judge.
+Throughout her tenure as a judge, she was seen by commentators to be a "liberal".

 In Kelly v Hennessy in 1996, she outlined criteria for a court to consider the evidence of the existence of nervous shock in Ireland.
 In 2001, she was the sole member of the Supreme Court to dissent in TD v Minister for Education.
 The court overturned a decision of Peter Kelly in the High Court to direct the government to build secure care units for certain children.
+The majority held in the Supreme Court that it would violate the separation of powers for the judicial arm of government to direct how the state was to administer its resources which was a right reserved under the Constitution for the legislative and executive arms of government.

 From 1995 to 1998, she chaired the Working Group on a Courts Commission, which was responsible for a significant reform of the organisation of the courts since the foundation of the state.
 It led to the establishment of the Courts Service.
 She was on the Interim Board of the Court Service and served on the Board of the Court Service from its inception, and chaired the board from 2001 to 2004.
 She chaired the Committee on Court Practice and Procedure which recommended in 2002 the establishment of a commercial court within the High Court.

 From 2006, she chaired the Working Group on a Court of Appeal.
 The report of the group was published by the government in August 2009.
 It recommended the establishment of a general Court of Appeal.
 This was ultimately established in 2014, after a referendum in 2013.

-Denham was part of the Irish delegation which, with the Netherlands and Belgium, established the European Network of Councils for the Judiciary (ENCJ) and she continues an involvement in this Network.
+Denham was part of the Irish delegation which, with the Netherlands and Belgium, established the European Network of Councils for the Judiciary (ENCJ) and she continues involvement in this Network.
 From 1 January 2015 to 31 December 2016, she was President of the Network of the Presidents of the Supreme Judicial Courts of the European Union which is an association of Supreme Court Presidents and Chief Justices of EU Member States.